Conocimiento

 Where do cold chain meat efficiency losses really happen?

-Respuesta central: The biggest cold chain meat efficiency losses usually happen during traspaso, not on highways.
+Respuesta central: el mas grande cold chain meat efficiency losses usually happen during traspaso, not on highways.
 Meat warms fastest when it is staged, relabeled, queued, or waiting on paperwork near open doors.

 Many teams focus on trailer setpoint only.
 That matters, but it is not the full story.
 You often lose cold chain meat efficiency in small moments you barely notice.